 Clinical Program Overview

 The Department of Psychology is organized into three divisions (Adult, Child, and Health) which oversee the major graduate and research programs of the Department.
 Cutting across all three divisions is the Clinical Psychology Program, which provides clinical training with an emphasis on adult, child, pediatric, and health clinical psychology.
 The clinical program abides by the guidelines and principles for APA accreditation and has been continuously accredited for the past 40 years.
-The APA Committee on Accreditation can be contacted at:
+The APA Commission on Accreditation can be contacted at:

 American Psychological Association

 The Director of Clinical Training (Annette M. La Greca, Ph.D.) oversees the Clinical Program with input from the Clinical Advisory Group: Amy Weisman de Mamani, Ph.D. (adult); Kristin Lindahl, Ph.D. (child); Patrice Saab, Ph.D. (health) and Saneya Tawfik, Ph.D.
 (Associate Director of Psychological Services).
 The Clinical Faculty also participate in overseeing the Clinical Program to ensure compliance with APA standards and Guidelines.